United States–Korea Free Trade Agreement

 The United States–Korea Free Trade Agreement (officially: Free Trade Agreement Between the United States of America and the Republic of Korea), also known as KORUS FTA, is a trade agreement between the United States and South Korea.
 Negotiations were announced on February 2, 2006, and concluded on April 1, 2007.
 The treaty was first signed on June 30, 2007, with a renegotiated version signed in early December 2010.

 The agreement was ratified by the United States on October 12, 2011, with the Senate passing it 83–15 and the House 278–151.
 It was ratified by the National Assembly of South Korea on November 22, 2011, with a vote of 151–7, with 12 abstentions.
 The agreement entered into effect in March 2012.
 Another renegotiation took place from late 2017 to late March 2018, when an agreement was reached between both governments.

-The trade agreement involves an estimated 362 million consumers in the United States and the Republic of Korea.
 The treaty's provisions eliminate 95% of each nation's tariffs on goods within five years, and create new protections for multinational financial services and other firms.
 For the United States, the treaty was the first free trade agreement (FTA) with a major Asian economy and the largest trade deal since the North American Free Trade Agreement (NAFTA) in 1993.
 For South Korea, the KORUS FTA is second in size only to the FTA signed with the European Union and dwarfs other FTAs signed with Chile, Singapore, the European Free Trade Area and the Association of Southeast Asian Nations (ASEAN).